mwolfram/CarND-Path-Planning-Project/README.md

 };
 ```

 When in ```KEEP_LANE```, the car will monitor whether its speed is limited by traffic in front.
 If it is, it will try to find a better lane.
 For calculating traffic situations, the current state is simulated by a certain timestep.
-This timestep is determined by multiplying the expected distance necessary to change lanes by the car's current velocity.
+This timestep can be set via parameter.
 The most promising lane is chosen.
 If a lane change is necessary, a transition to ```CHANGE_LANE``` is carried out.
+Also, there is a threshold determining whether a lane change makes sense at all.
+It only makes sense if it gives us a big advantage.
+However, the third lane is also taken into account (where applicable).
+If that looks promising, a change to the center lane is carried out nevertheless.

 When in ```CHANGE_LANE```, the car will monitor whether the requested d value (center of the lane or close to it) is reached.
 Once this is the case, the state machine steps back to ```KEEP_LANE```.

 The state machine is implemented in ```src/state_machine.cpp```, the state transitions happen in ```StateMachine::step```

-## TODO

-* missing: when the other lane is also limited, prefer it if the lane after that seems ok.

-* "timestep is determined by multiplying the expected distance necessary to change lanes by the car's current velocity. " is that really a good idea? lane change time should actually be constant!

-* image of plot

 ## Helpers